element-of-surprise/coercion/workflow/storage/cosmosdb/MAINTAINCE.md

 `Read` is a fairly complicated process that involves reading the plan from the database and then creating the plan object.
 The plan object is a `*workflow.Plan` object.
 The plan object is then returned to the caller.

 This works by calling `fetchPlan` which reads the plan from the database.
-This grabs all the plan fields, however any field that would contain another `struct` either stores the object's ID as string uuid.UUIDv7 or a JSON encoded list of the uuid.UUIDv7 objects.
-This is because SQLITE does not support arrays.
+This grabs all the plan fields, however any field that would contain another `struct` either stores the object's ID as string uuid.UUIDv7 or a list of the uuid.UUIDv7 objects.
+This is because these arrays are technically unbounded so normalization is used here, even though CosmosDB is a NoSQL database.

 There is a generic `fieldToCheck` method that will convert a field name to a check object.
 This is used to convert the `BypassCheck`, `PreCheck`, `PostCheck`, `ContCheck`, and `DeferredCheck` fields to their respective check objects.